andersy005/beyond-matplotlib-tutorial-sea-2018/README.md

 A browser window with a Jupyter Notebook instance should now open, letting you select and execute each notebook.

 If you don't see the notebook appear (e.g. on some OS X versions), you may need to cut and paste the URL from the console output manually.

+## Step 5: Test that everything is working

+You can see if everything has installed correctly by selecting the `00-welcome.ipynb` notebook and doing "Cell/Run All" in the menus.
+There may be warnings on some platforms, but you'll know it is working if you see the HoloViews logo after it runs `hv.extension()`